bhavesh-newton/web-applications-programming/Lectures-react/Lecture-14/lecture-outline.md

         - Demonstrate how to set up a React project using newton box.
         - Walk through the basic file structure (src, public, node_modules).
 Let's not talk about node_modules and other folders.
 We will only tell them that the code changes would be done in src folder.
     3. First Run:
-        - Show the students the default “React App” screen after running the project.
+        - Show the students the default "React App" screen after running the project.

 - Practical Activity:
     - Students replicate the steps to set up their environment.